Buy Butterfly Bty Cs 1000 Table Tennis Racket - Chinese Penhold Ping Pong Paddle - Ittf Approved Online - ExBulletin

 highlights

-Part of the Bty Cs series, the Butterfly Bty Cs 1000 Table Tennis Racket is designed for the evolving recreational player who prefers a Chinese penhold grip.
+Part of the Bty Cs series, the Butterfly Bty Cs 1000 Table Tennis Racket is designed for the evolving recreational player who prefers a Chinese pen grip.
 The Forehand side of the racket comes with Pan Asia 2.0 mm red rubber.
 The Pan Asia rubber provides a good balance between speed and spin.
-The backhand side does not come with rubber and is painted black.
+The backhand side is not provided with rubber and is painted black.
 As a result, this racket has been approved by the International Table Tennis Federation (ITTF) for tournament competition.
 The ratings are: speed = 80, spin = 70 and control = 80.
 Table tennis players who want to do reverse penhold backhand shots should consider the Bty Cs 2000 racket, which has Pan Asia rubber on both sides and also comes with 2 balls.
 The Bty Cs 1000 racket should be used by players looking for a good combination of speed, spin and control.
 With this racket you can be aggressive and at the same time keep the ball on the table.
-The 2.0mm sponge on the Pan Asia rubber helps you with good speed in your attack shots.
+The 2.0mm sponge on the Pan Asia rubber helps you with your attack shots with good speed.
 Take your game to the next level with Butterfly!

 Sources